jems624/assistants-poc/README.md

 # Assistant Chat Demo

-This demo project tests out OpenAI's Assitants API, particularly the tools integration.
-Currently it's setup to provide answer related to the Quasar Framework (which is the framework used for the frontend):
+This demo project tests out OpenAI's Assistants API, particularly the tools integration.
+Currently it's setup to provide answer related to the Quasar Framework, which is the framework used for the frontend:

 https://github.com/jems624/assistants-poc/assets/142084868/8b0f0a66-409f-42be-8c53-e7fd2ae3b441